BijayaShres/docs/docs/vocab-normalization.md

 ## 2. Get Unmapped Codes

 Tuva has a built-in process for integrating custom maps to standardized terminologies, which can be configured through an optional `enable_normalize_engine` var in the tuav project.
 The first step is to produce a list of unmapped codes.
 Setting `enable_normalize_engine: unmapped` in dbt_project.yml will enable a new `normalize` mart in the tuva project.
-This mart will initially contain an `all_unmapped` table that has all of the unmapped codes across all domains, as well as individual `unmapped_condition`,`unmapped_procedure`, `unmapped_medication`, `unmapped_lab_result`, and `unmapped_observations` tables.
+This mart will initially contain an `all_unmapped` table that has all of the unmapped codes across all domains, as well as individual `unmapped_condition`,`unmapped_procedure`,`unmapped_immunization`, `unmapped_medication`, `unmapped_lab_result`, and `unmapped_observations` tables.
 These tables will contain a list of codes that weren't able to be automatically mapped and weren't manually mapped to normalized codes, as well as counts and a list of domains the codes appear in, and other columns to support the mapping process.

 Note that one source of false positives is hcpcs level 1 or CPT codes.
 Due to licensing restrictions from the AMA, Tuva isn't able to include a dictionary to validate CPT codes, so hcpcs codes will only be evaluated against a hcpcs level 2 dictionary.